benbrummer/dockerfiles/README.md

 # FrankenPHP based Image for [Invoice Ninja](https://www.invoiceninja.com/)

-> :information_source: Image will be deployed with each release of [Invoice Ninja](https://github.com/invoiceninja/invoiceninja/releases) to https://hub.docker.com/r/benbrummer/invoiceninja for `arm64` and `amd64`
+> ℹ️ Image will be deployed once a day for the latest release of [Invoice Ninja](https://github.com/invoiceninja/invoiceninja/releases) to https://hub.docker.com/r/benbrummer/invoiceninja for `arm64` and `amd64`

-:crown: **Features**
+👑 **Features**

 aligned with [invoiceninja-debian](https://github.com/invoiceninja/dockerfiles/tree/debian)